mintlu8/identconv/README.md

 # identconv

-Convenient macros that turns `Idents` or ident like string literals into `Idents` or `Strings` by case converting.
+Convenient macros that turn `Idents` or ident like string literals into `Idents` or `Strings` by case converting.

 ## Macros